 Montjuic Fortress

-In the suburbs of Barcelona on Montjuic Mountain there is a fortress of the same name.
-In different years, battles took place here that affected the fate of the entire region.
+There is a fortress of the same name in the suburbs of Barcelona on Montjuic Mountain.
+In different years, battles took place here that influenced the fate of the entire region.

 Montjuic Fortress

-Previously, a simple watchtower stood on the mountain, but during the uprising of the Catalans in 1640, a fortress was soon built, which a year later was able to withstand the siege of the Los Veles Marquis.
-The original fort was transformed into a castle in 1694.
-Its foundation occupied the entire flat part of the peak, with three bastions facing the land, and another side looking at the sea.
+Previously, there was a simple watchtower on the mountain, but during the Catalan uprising in 1640, a fortress was hastily built, which a year later was able to withstand the siege of the Marquis of Los Velez.
+The original fort was converted into a castle in 1694.
+Its base occupied the entire flat part of the peak, with three bastions facing the land and another side facing the sea.
 The small fortification that preceded it remained an internal fortification.
-During the war for the Spanish inheritance in 1705, the British captured the Montjuic fortress, but they could only dispose of it for six months until Philip V captured it.
-Later, he again passed from hand to hand.
+During the War of the Spanish Succession in 1705, the British captured the Montjuic fortress, but they could only manage it for six months until it was captured by Philip V. Later, it changed hands several more times.

-In 1751, military engineer Juan Martino Kermeno proposed destroying the entire fortress and building a modern fortification with a large number of guns and barracks.
-In 1779-1799, the Montjuic fortress was reconstructed, which we can see today.
-The fort has 120 guns, barracks and a kitchen for 3000 people, a large moat.
-But all this military power was useless and the Spaniards surrendered it without a fight in the 1808 troops of Napoleon.
+In 1751, Juan Martino Cermegno, a military engineer, proposed destroying the entire fortress and building a modern fortification with a large number of cannons and barracks.
+In 1779-1799, the reconstruction of the Montjuic fortress, which we can see today, was carried out.
+The fort now has 120 cannons, barracks and a kitchen for 3,000 people, and a large moat.
+But all this fighting power proved useless and the Spaniards surrendered it without a fight in 1808 to Napoleon's troops.

 Montjuic Fortress

-In 1842 and 1843, the fortress was subjected to artillery shelling during the uprisings, and at the end of the 19th century, political prisoners and workers involved in the uprisings began to plant here.
+In 1842 and 1843, the fortress was shelled during the uprisings, and at the end of the 19th century, political prisoners and workers involved in the uprisings began to be imprisoned here.
 Many of them were tortured to death.
-During the Civil War in Spain, rebels and sympathizers were planted and executed here.
-With the formation of the Franco regime, more than 4,000 Catalan prisoners were executed in Montjuic Fortress.
-In 1960, the prison was closed and a museum was made of it.
-In 1965, a onion firing range was opened in the Santa Eulalia cloak.
+During the Spanish Civil War, rebels and their sympathizers were imprisoned and executed here.
+Since the establishment of the Franco regime, more than 4,000 Catalan prisoners have been executed in the Montjuic fortress.
+In 1960, the prison was closed and turned into a museum.
+In 1965, an archery range was opened in Santa Eulalia Trench coat.
 In 2007, the fortress became the property of Barcelona.
 The fortress offers magnificent views of the sea, Barcelona and its port.
-You can get here on the footpaths of Montjuic Mountain, a cable car from the city center and buses leaving Plaza de España.
+You can get here via the hiking trails of Montjuic Mountain, the cable car from the city center and buses leaving Plaza de Espana.

 Montjuic Fortress Montjuic Fortress Montjuic Fortress Montjuic Fortress Montjuic Fortress Montjuic Fortress